 Understanding your data

-- The latest Workforce Race Equality Standard (WRES) report 2022 highlights the experience of black and minority ethnic (BME) people working in the NHS (which may include internationally-recruited staff) and will enable you to compare your organisation’s performance with others in the region and can support collaboration and improvements locally or regionally.
+The Workforce Race Equality Standard (WRES) report 2022 highlights the experience of black and minority ethnic (BME) people working in the NHS (which may include a high proportion of internationally recruited staff) and will enable you to compare your organisation’s performance with others in the region and can support collaboration and improvements locally or regionally.

-- Make use of tools such as the Electronic Staff Record (ESR) to collect data on career progression rates for your international staff and compare with domestic staff.
+Make use of tools such as the Electronic Staff Record (ESR) to collect data on career progression rates for your international staff and compare with domestic staff.
 Are there any disparities?
-ESR has also refreshed the exit interview questionnaire.
-It allows the employee to self-report their reason for leaving and state what, if anything, would have kept them in the organisation.
+ESR has also refreshed the exit interview questionnaire, which allows staff who are leaving to self-report their reasons and state what, if anything, would have kept them in the organisation.

 - Locally designed surveys or conversations with existing international staff can highlight any issues or challenges and ensure they are addressed early.